longhorn/website/content/docs/1.6.0/references/storage-class-parameters.md

 > More details in [Scheduling](../../volumes-and-nodes/scheduling).

 #### Backend Store Driver *(field: `parameters.backendStoreDriver`)*
-> Default: `""`
+> Default: `"v1"`

-  - Use "spdk" to run the v2 SPDK-based engine.
+  - Use "v2" to run the v2 SPDK-based engine (experimental in 1.6.)
+If empty, "v1" is assumed.

 > Global setting: [V2 Data Engine](../settings#v2-data-engine).
 > More details in [V2 Data Engine Quick Start](../../spdk/quick-start#create-a-storageclass).